Gayle’s Law FAQs

 The Health Practitioner Regulation National Law (South Australia) (Remote Area Attendance) Amendment Act 2017, more commonly referred to as ‘Gayle’s Law’, was passed by Parliament to provide better protection for health practitioners working in remote areas of South Australia.

-The South Australian Parliament passed Gayle’s Law in response to the death of Gayle Woodford, a dedicated nurse who was tragically murdered while working in a remote community in South Australia.
-In March 2016 Gayle Woodford received a late night emergency callout and was subsequently abducted and murdered in responding to this call alone.
+The South Australian Parliament passed Gayle’s Law in response to the tragic death of Gayle Woodford, a dedicated nurse who was murdered while working in a remote community in South Australia.

 Under Gayle’s Law, health practitioners in remote areas of South Australia must be accompanied by a second responder when attending an out of hours or unscheduled callout.

-On 16 May 2019, the Governor issued a proclamation to bring Gayle’s Law into operation on 1 July 2019.
-Under the legislation health service providers must have in place arrangements for the engagement of second responders and policies and procedures to reflect the legislation.
+Gayle’s Law came into operation on 1 July 2019.
+Under the legislation, health service providers must have in place arrangements for the engagement of second responders and policies and procedures to reflect the legislation.

 Gayle’s Law applies to any health practitioner or person who provides a health service in response to an out of hours or unscheduled callout in a remote area of South Australia.
 This includes health services provided by: